-The management committees of the Company include the following:
+The management committees (and sub-committees) of the Company include the following:

 - The Executive Committee ("EXCO"), which is responsible to provide strategic direction and serve as a decision-making forum across various business matters. - The Risk and Capital Committee ("RCC") is responsible for determining, approving and managing the risk profile of the Company in accordance with its risk management framework.
-The RCC reports to the RMC. - The Product Development Committee ("PDC") acts as a decision-making forum for review and endorsement of new products.
+The RCC reports to the RMC. - The Investment and Asset-Liability Management Committee ("IC") is responsible for establishing and reviewing policies governing investment activities.
+The Committee provides oversight of investments and investment activities, and introduces / monitors investment strategies and performance. - The Product Development Committee ("PDC") (sub-committee of EXCO) acts as a decision-making forum for review and endorsement of new products.
 It also ensures that new products are aligned with the Company's strategy and compliant with local regulatory requirements, as well as with internal processes.
-The PDC also assesses the adequacy of existing products for supporting the Company's business plans. - The Investment and Asset-Liability Management Committee ("IC") is responsible for establishing and reviewing policies governing investment activities.
-The Committee provides oversight of investments and investment activities, and introduces / monitors investment strategies and performance.
+The PDC also assesses the adequacy of existing products for supporting the Company's business plans.